Vietnam's Next Top Model season 2: Episode 3

 Over 20 girls have their first meeting in Ho Chi Minh City, where they should try their best to qualify because at the end of the week only 15 girls survive and officially move to Top Model house.
 The girls departed late for Thúy's arriving late related to a car accident.

 The first challenge of this cycle was to learn how to walk properly as a top model herself, and the coach was no other than the head judge Xuan Lan.
-During rehearsal, Lê Thị Thúy sprained her ankle but it did not prevent her from going on runway challenge.
+During rehearsal, Lê Thúy sprained her ankle but it did not prevent her from going on runway challenge.
 Later, she won the reward challenge for her attempt regardless of perfect walk.

 For the photo shoot, the girls wearing outfits designed by Kelly Bui once again performed their catwalk.
 Nguyễn Tuyết surprisingly impressed all the judges and she was first called out in this week.